RNGDelak/ord-wwfsoe/README.md

 '''
 Before Reading any bit , establish the interval [0,α]
 '''
+after an amount of step , we may call the current intervals : [α, β] for clarity

 #### Termination:
 we check this everytime before we do the recursive step